Independent, objective analysis, comparison and validation of digital video.

 - Does your organisation use tools to analyse or convert digital video?

-- How reliable and effective is that analysis or conversion?
+- How do you measure the reliability and effectiveness of that analysis or conversion?

 - What changes occur silently, without your knowledge?